Blog

 Are you interested in moving intermodal freight and expanding your owner operator business?
 Download the free DrayNow app from the App Store or Google Play store, or click the button below.

 Aside from both types of trucking needing a tractor unit, intermodal trucking and over-the-road trucking could not be any different.
-For starters, over-the-road transportation typically involves a long-distance haul that brings goods from one warehouse to another.
+For starters, over-the-road transportation typically involves a long-distance haul that brings cargo from one warehouse to another.
 The truck is the only form of transport involved with over-the-road.
 On the other hand, intermodal trucking deals with the first and last mile of freight that has been shipped by rail.
+Intermodal truck drivers will either bring freight to the rail to get shipped or they will be picking up the container to get delivered.
 And with each of these forms of trucking, there are differences that will continue to pop up along the way.

 To start the intermodal trucking trip, a carrier would need to check in at the rail yard to pick up a container.
+Before checking in at the rail, a truck driver will need to make sure that they are registered for that particular rail yard.
 They will then use this container to go to and from the warehouse, whether the trip involves picking up freight from the rail and delivering it or picking up an empty container to get loaded at a warehouse.
+There are also drop & hook loads where the carrier just needs to drop off one container and pick up another one, cutting out the time it takes to wait for the loading/unloading process.

 For an over-the-road trip, it all starts at one of the two warehouses the carrier will be traveling to.
-They will pick up the trailer full of freight and get ready for the long journey ahead.
-The trailer is either provided by the carrier or is picked up at the warehouse along with the freight inside.
+They will pick up the dry van full of freight and get ready for the long journey ahead.
+The dry van and trailer is either provided by the carrier or is picked up at the warehouse along with the freight inside.

 The two most important pieces of equipment (besides a working power only unit, of course) are the container and chassis for intermodal runs.
 It’s important to inspect each of these for glaring issues to make sure the carrier, the truck, and the freight will be as safe as possible.
-Check out these tips for a chassis inspection here.
+For intermodal, since the container and chassis are both rail owned, any damage found prior to leaving the rail yard can get fixed and the driver won’t be charged.
+After leaving the rail, if there are any problems with the equipment that could compromise the cargo within the container, the driver may be rejected.
+Check out these tips for a container and chassis inspection here.

-For an over-the-road trip, the carrier will need to check the dry van (box that holds the freight) and the trailer unit that connects the tractor to the dry van.
+For an over-the-road trip, the long haul trucker will need to check the dry van (box that holds the freight) and the trailer unit that connects the tractor to the dry van.
 For both dry vans and intermodal drayage containers, it’s very important to inspect the inside of each for holes or other damage.
-If a carrier shows up with a damaged container or dry van, they will not be accepted by the warehouse.
+As is the same for an intermodal load, if a carrier shows up with a damaged dry van, they will not be accepted by the warehouse.

 The biggest similarity between intermodal trucking and over-the-road is when the carrier is actually on the road driving.
 Everyone is sharing the same road with the same rules with the same goal of delivering freight.

 The main difference is distance.
-While an intermodal driver may travel anywhere from 50-500 miles in total, the over-the-road driver will keep going for hundreds to even thousands of miles.
+While an intermodal driver may travel anywhere from 50-500 miles in total (many loads are even less mileage), the over-the-road driver will keep going for hundreds to even thousands of miles.
+Traveling that far of a distance will require a layover at some point of the trip due to hours of service (HOS) rules.
 Freight is always traveling long distances, but with intermodal, the rail is taking up a majority of that mileage.

 This leaves the question: where do you want to be when the trip is over?
 Hundreds of miles away or close enough to head back home?